 LANSING, Mich.
-(AP) — Every public school in Michigan would have to have special injectors to treat allergic reactions under legislation that has passed the state House.
+(AP) — Bills requiring every public school in Michigan to have special injectors to treat allergic reactions are going to Gov. Rick Snyder's desk.

 Many children with severe allergies already bring EpiPens to school.
-Supporters of the legislation say a quarter of anaphylactic shock incidents in schools occur among students unaware that they have an allergy.
+But supporters of the bills say a quarter of anaphylactic shock incidents in schools occur among students unaware that they have an allergy.

-Without a dose of epinephrine to stop reactions to peanuts or bee stings, kids can die.
+Children can die if they don't get a dose of epinephrine to stop reactions to peanuts or bee stings.

 Schools can qualify for free EpiPens through a program being offered by a pharmaceutical company.
 School districts would have to train one or two employees to administer the medicine depending on a school's size.